NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 The additional column contains the FWHM of the Gaussian profile in :math:`\mathrm{\mu m}`.
 Setting the FWHM to 0 will result in the instrument line profile being neglected as shown in the example above.
 Another optional sixth column contains a  weighting factor for each observational band.
-This allows to give unreliable data points a lower impact during thecomputation of the likelihood or to neglect certain points entirely.
+This allows to give unreliable data points a lower impact during the computation of the likelihood or to neglect certain points entirely.